 Sponsor and status

-This bill was introduced on May 10, 1994, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 10, 1994, in a previous session of Congress, but it did not receive a vote.

 Representative for Minnesota's 1st congressional district